We are pleased to announce the 9th annual DesignTO Awards presented by Herman Miller.

 How the Awards work

-DesignTO recognizes design excellence in the Festival each year, in four categories: Best in Festival, Community Wellbeing, Juror’s Choice, and People’s Choice, with 24 DesignTO Awards.
-A jury of design professionals vote for awards in three “Best in Festival” categories and for “Juror’s Choice,” while the public votes for five “People’s Choice” awards.
+DesignTO recognizes design excellence in the Festival each year, in three categories: Best in Festival, Juror’s Choice, and People’s Choice, granting up to 21 DesignTO Awards.
+A jury of design practitioners vote for awards in two “Best in Festival” categories and for three “Juror’s Choice” each, while the public votes for four “People’s Choice” awards.

 Awardees are celebrated through DesignTO’s extensive media network, an Awards reception, and with iconic Herman Miller design pieces as prizes.*